Take The Next Step

 How does Take The Next Step spend its money?

 Take The Next Step directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Take The Next Step tax-deductible?